docarray/docarray/docs/advanced/document-store/weaviate.md

 Search with `.find` can be restricted by user-defined filters.
 Such filters can be constructed following the guidelines in [Weaviate's Documentation](https://weaviate.io/developers/weaviate/current/graphql-references/filters.html).

-### Example of `.find` with only a  filter
+### Example of `.find` with a filter only

-Consider you store Documents with a certain tag `price` into weaviate and you want to retrievve all Documents with `price`  lower or equal to  some `max_price` value.
+Consider you store Documents with a certain tag `price` into weaviate and you want to retrieve all Documents with `price`  lower or equal to  some `max_price` value.